Post-Hopf algebra in non-commutative probability theory: Abstract STS Factorisation in the operator-valued free probability theory

 and

-The fact that $(\bm{\lambda}^{-1^{\#}}, \bm{\rho})$ is a Matching $\mathcal{O}$-operator implies the following important relations, see Theorem \ref{thm:semenovtianshanskii}:
+The fact that $(\bm{\lambda}^{-1^{\#}}, \bm{\rho})$ is a matching $\mathcal{O}$-operator implies the following important relations, see Theorem \ref{thm:semenovtianshanskii}:

-We shall now indicate how those products connect to the other non-commutative independences and related convolutions (both additive and multiplicative).
-To begin with, for operator-valued monotone multiplicative convolution, similar relations hold but for their $H$-transform $H_a$ (and $H_b$) defined by (again in our notations):
+We shall now indicate how those three products are related to non-commutative convolutions (both additive and multiplicative).
+To begin with, in the context operator-valued monotone multiplicative convolution, it is customary to define the $H$-transform, which we will denote $H_a$ (and $H_b$) defined by (again in our notations):

-whenever $a-1$ and $b-1$ are monotone independent $(a\prec b)$ and where we have denoted
+whenever $a-1$ and $b-1$ are monotone independent and where we have denoted

-Let us see how $H_a$ can be expressed in the free cumulants series $K_a$ of $x$.
+Let us see how $H_a$ can be expressed in term of the free cumulants series $K_a$ of $x$.
 First, by definition, the formal series $H_a$ satisfies the fixed point equation:

 This fixed point equation implies that $H_a$ is also the unique solution $A_a$ to